emms-garcia/django-playground/README.md

 * Add your own target to the Makefile to do that for you.

 To stop the server run `make stopserver`.

+If a new library is required, besides updating `requirements.txt`, you need to run:
+`make build`.